Morning and After Care programs

-The St. Christopher School Announcement Club video tapes the daily school news each morning.
+The St. Christopher School Announcement Club video tapes the daily school news each morning, August through June.
 Auditions are held for this club and students must be in the middle school to participate.
-Announcement Club meets every morning 30 minutes before school and one day a week after school for 40 minutes to prepare to tape the school news.
+Announcement Club meets every morning 30 minutes before school and one day a week, Wednesdays, after school for 40 minutes to prepare to tape the school news.
 The school news consists of daily readings, prayers of intention, daily updates (lunch menu, sport team updates and club/activity schedules to list a few).
-The readings and prayers are taped in advance while the news is taped each morning in the SCS Announcement Studio.
+The readings and prayers are taped in advance while the news is taped each morning in the SCS STREAM Lab.

-The Announcement Club Studio contains an interactive whiteboard, green screen and additional equipment to tape and send the daily announcements to the classrooms in an efficient and creative manner.
+The STREAM Lab contains an interactive whiteboard, green screen and additional equipment to tape and send the daily announcements to the classrooms in an efficient and creative manner.
 St. Christopher School announcers must create the scripts, prepare the PowerPoints, tape and edit the video to keep the school informed of the many daily activities that happen throughout the week.

 St. Christopher School Band is a group of student musicians that rehearse and perform instrumental music together.
 Beginner Band is made up of students in grade 4.
 Advanced Band are students in grades 5-8.
 The students meet individually with the band teacher one time per week.
 During a lunch period one time per week, students meet in groups to prepare for concert performances.
 The bands perform annual Christmas and spring concerts.

-Brain Brawl is an academic challenge through Saint Ignatius High School.
+Brain Brawl is an academic competition through Saint Ignatius High School.
 This competition focuses on many different topics that include Literature, Fine Arts, Geography, Science, U.S. History, Government, Pop Culture, World History, Math, Sports, and Potpourri.
-Saint Christopher School brings a seventh and eighth grade teams to this event.
+Saint Christopher School typically brings two teams consisting of seventh and eighth grade students.